launchdarkly/python-eventsource/CONTRIBUTING.md

 ### Prerequisites

-This project should be developed against its minimum compatible version, Python 3.5.
+This project should be developed against its minimum compatible version as described in [`README.md`](./README.md).

 To install the runtime and test requirements: